Inflation has been trending downwards for decades. We think the following factors have created this long-term trend:

 - wage competition from third-world countries, due to globalization.

-With talk of border taxes and rolling back globalization (at least partially), can we assume that the downward inflation trend will continue from here?
+With talk of border taxes and rolling back globalization (at least partially), plus massive fiscal stimulus, can we assume that the downward inflation trend will continue from here?
 We don’t know, but we intend to track the numbers.
 This post reviews a wide range of market-based and statistically derived measures of inflation.

 Consumer Price Index (CPI) – changes

 The CPI is calculated by the government.
 More than a few investors view the index with a degree of skepticism.